malyvsen/murmeltier/README.md

 # Murmeltier
 German for marmot.
 Also, a Python framework for AI experiments.
 Flexible, not necessarily fast - researching differences of kind rather than differences of scale.

+**murmeltier is no longer in development, as I have discovered the existence of PyTorch which does exactly the same, but better :)**

 ## Installation
 `pip install murmeltier`
 *...soon enough.*